Helping organizations locally and nationally serve and grow the co-op community.

 In the 1920s, immigrants streaming into Lower East Side tenements sought refuge in some of the earliest limited-equity co-ops.
 Garment workers and other trade unions took the model and developed tens of thousands of units to serve low wage workers across New York City.
 But this isn’t just a New York story– neglect and abandonment in redlined and distressed urban neighborhoods across the country was the start of a new wave of co-op development in Boston, Chicago, Washington DC, Detroit, Cleveland, Oakland, Des Moines, and Omaha.
 Limited-equity co-ops created from abandoned, tax delinquent properties were an opportunity for low income residents in communities of color to become homeowners and with the support and services of the co-op, stand as a bulwark against deterioration, crime and poverty and a foundation on which neighborhoods were rebuilt.
 Today, these co-op communities can stay in place as neighborhoods gentrify and the speculative real estate market keeps housing out of reach for so many.

-In 2020, there is a serious affordability crisis in housing.
+Today, there is a serious affordability crisis in housing.
 More than ever, people are turning to community land trusts and limited-equity co-ops as an affordable housing solution; one that provides the mutual support and co-op services that residents need to succeed and prosper.

 Cooperation among Cooperatives